|Traditional holiday fruit, a pomegranate pregnant with seeds|

 On this day, the world was conceived.

-With these words, ends the first and most central addition to the Rosh Hashanah Jewish festival prayer service that begins this Wednesday evening of the year 5768.
+These words conclude the first and most central addition to the Rosh Hashanah Jewish festival prayer service that begins this Wednesday evening of the year 5768 on the Jewish calendar.

-. . .
-Most central [an addition] it is, for throughout this day, and the ten days of return and renewal that it introduces, we remind ourselves. . . that the universe is at all is already a cause for wonder, for acknowledgment, for worshipful thanks, and for responsibility . . .
+. . . throughout this day, and the ten days of return and renewal that it introduces, we remind ourselves. . . that the universe is a cause for wonder, for acknowledgment, for worshipful thanks, and for responsibility . . .

 . . .
 Birth always inspires us with awe and wonder. . .
 But today we are to reflect not on the birth of a single child, not on the mystery of our own existences, not even just on the existence of whole species of life, but rather on the conception and the birth of the entire universe.

-— From a sermon by COEJL, the leading
+— From a sermon by COEJL, a Jewish

 A call to profound awareness.